antlinker/libmqtt/README.md

 You can make the benchmark using source code from [benchmark](./benchmark/)

-Notice: benchmark on libmqtt sometimes can be a infinite loop, we are now trying to solve that.
+Notice: benchmark on libmqtt sometimes can be a infinite loop, we are now trying to solve that

 ## RoadMap

-1. File persist storage of session status.
-(High priority)
+1. File persist storage of session status (High priority)
-1. Full tested multiple connections in one client.
-(High priority)
+1. Full tested multiple connections in one client (High priority)
-1. Add compatibility with mqtt 5.0 .
-(Medium priority)
+1. Add compatibility with mqtt 5.0 (Medium priority)
-1. Export to Java (JNI), Python (CPython), Objective-C...
+1. Export to Python (CPython)...
 (Low priority)